 Below is GemsNY's own color change grading system for alexandrite:

 |Intense -||These stones display the finest color change|

 |Strong -||High degree of color change.
 Top 25% of all Alexandrites|

 |Light -||Commercial quality color change.
 Still desirable due to the price point|

 Colored gems do not have a standardized grading system and it is extremely rare to find an Alexandrite with no eye visible imperfections.
-This is in stark contrast to Diamonds who have a standardized grading system and utilize magnification to inspect clarity.
+This is in stark contrast to Diamonds which have a standardized grading system and require magnification to inspect clarity.
 In the wholesale trade we evaluate alexandrite clarity using the following methodology::

-(1) Holding the alexandrite face up 12 inches from the observer's eye (2) Tilting them in various directions to visually inspect if any inclusions are visible (3) Only imperfections viewable on the crown (top part of the gemstone) are inspected and not the pavilion (back side)
+(1) Holding the alexandrite face up 12 inches from the observer's eye (2) Tilting the stone in various directions to visually inspect if any inclusions are visible (3) Only imperfections viewable on the crown (top part of the gemstone) are inspected and not the pavilion (back side)

 Below are the clarity gradings for alexandrite we utilize and are commonly used by most of our jeweler customers: